suchard-group/hawkes/README.md

 ### OpenCL

-Both builds of MassiveMDS rely on the OpenCL framework for their GPU capabilities.
+Both builds of hpHawkes rely on the OpenCL framework for their GPU capabilities.
 Builds using OpenCL generally require access to the OpenCL headers <https://github.com/KhronosGroup/OpenCL-Headers> and the shared library `OpenCL.so` (or dynamically linked library `OpenCL.dll` for Windows).
 Since we have included the headers in the package, one only needs acquire the shared library.
 Vendor specific drivers include the OpenCL shared library and are available here:

 NVIDIA <https://www.nvidia.com/Download/index.aspx?lang=en-us>